Xilinx/Embedded-Design-Tutorials/docs/Performance/Performance_Benchmark/Dhrystone/README.md

 ## Introduction

-Versal™ ACAP combines adaptable processing and acceleration engines with programmable logic and configurable connectivity to enable custom, heterogeneous hardware solutions for a wide variety of applications in data center, automotive, 5G wireless, wired network, and defense.
+AMD Versal™ adaptive SoC combines adaptable processing and acceleration engines with programmable logic and configurable connectivity to enable custom, heterogeneous hardware solutions for a wide variety of applications in data center, automotive, 5G wireless, wired network, and defense.

 This tutorial provides step-by-step instructions for generating a reference design for the Dhrystone benchmark and building and running the Dhrystone application.